cbm-fles/flesnet/doc/flesnet_minimal_example.md

 [16:04:41] INFO: exiting
 ```

-Notice the line `[16:04:34] INFO: total timeslices processed: 15
+Notice the line `[16:04:34] INFO: total timeslices processed: 15`.
-`.
 When the specified amount of timeslices is processed, you can cancel the `flesnet` execution with `Ctrl+C`.

-You will now have a `timeslice_archive.tsa` which contains 15 timeslices with a sice of  20 microslices each.
+You will now have a `timeslice_archive.tsa` file, which contains 15 timeslices with a size of 20 microslices each.